arocull/BoneJuice/README.md

 - Armature Pose Mode
     - **[Flip IK Limits](docs/examples/flip_ik_limits.md)** - Flips the minimum and maximum IK limit of a specified axis for all selected bones.
     - **[Curl Bones](docs/examples/curl_bones.md)** - Offsets Euler rotations of all selected pose bones by the given rotation.
 Currently only works in Euler rotation mode.
+- Animation
+    - **Bake All Actions** - Bakes all scene actions for the given armature.
 - Rendering
     - **(Work In Progress) Batch Render NLA Tracks** - Individually render out each animated NLA track inside of all selected objects.
 Renders from all selected cameras.
 Great for game animation previews or spritesheets.